-American national government; formation and principles of the Constitution; political parties; structure of legislative, executive, and judicial branches; civil rights; current trends and issues.
+This course explains the role of American national government, its formation and principles of the Constitution; relation of state to the national government; political parties and their relationship to interest groups.
+This course also explains the structure of the legislative, executive, and judicial branches.

-Introduction to State and Local Government - 3 Credits
+POLS 2160 State and Local Government - 3 Credits